purchawka/caesar-cipher/README.md

-# Implementation of caesar cipher that takes in a string and the shift factor and then outputs the modified string
+Implementation of caesar cipher that takes in a string and the shift factor and then outputs the modified string.